-One of the great benefits of FHA home loans is that the down payment can be a gift from a friend or family member.
+One of FHA home loans’ great benefits is that the down payment can be a gift from a friend or family member.
 Meaning you can essentially close on your home with no money out of pocket.
 You will need a gift letter from the gifted to provide your mortgage lender.

 The Lender will Trace The Down Payment

 The main thing you need to know about down payments is that the money must be traceable.
-You cannot simply give $6000 in cash to your lender to cover your down payment.
-The funds must from from your checking, savings or an investment account.
+You cannot simply give $6,000 in cash to your lender to cover your down payment.
+The funds must come from your checking, savings, or investment account.

-Down Payment Assistance Programs
+FHA Down Payment Assistance Programs

-Your local Government will also have various first-time home buyer programs and down payment assistance listed on their website.
-Check out your local city and county website for available programs.
+Your local Government will also have various first-time homebuyer programs and down payment assistance listed on their website.
+Check out your local city and the county website for available programs.

 Where Your Down Payment Can Come From

 Your down payment for an FHA loan must come from a verifiable source.
-It must come from your own savings, 401k, or other investment accounts.
+It must come from your savings, 401k, or other investment accounts.
 100% of the down payment can be gifted.

 - From your checking or savings account

-- A 401k or IRA account
+- Borrow from your 401k account

 - Retirement account